-Step 1.
-Bend over or squat down and place your hands on the floor in front of you, just outside of your feet.
+- Bend over or squat down and place your hands on the ground in front of you, just outside of your feet.

-Step 2.
-Jump both feet back so that you end up in a plank position.
+- Jump both feet back so that you end up in a plank.

-Step 4.
-Push up to return back to the plank position.
+- Push up to return to the plank again.

 As you can see, the burpee of today has evolved and is much more difficult to perform than the original four-count fitness test.

-From fitness test to fitness challenge or some will argue punishment.
+From fitness tests to fitness challenges or some will argue punishment.